0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 ## Introduction

-The Unified Bridge API powers the [Polygon portal](https://portal.polygon.technology/) which consists in a set of endpoints that track the status of bridge transactions over all Polygon chains in real time and exposes the data to the user.
+The Unified Bridge API powers the [Polygon Portal](https://portal.polygon.technology/), which consists of a set of endpoints that track the status of bridge transactions across all Polygon chains in real time and expose the data to the user.

 The API is built using the [chain indexer framework](../../tools/chain-indexer-framework/overview.md).